aidyp/adp/content/post/mapping-music.md

 In this case, the 'depth' approach makes the most sense.
 One song ought naturally follow another.
 We want to follow one strand to the end, rather than start new strands.

 Sometimes there will be a choice to make.
-In the example above, we could select either of the two strands.
+In the example above, we could select either of the three strands.
 How ought we decide?
 At the moment, we have no way to indicate whether the strength of one connection is greater than that of any other.
-In which case, it makes the most sense to decide randomly.
-This has the additional, and pleasant, effect of making it so that you'll get slightly different experiences each time.
+It therefore makes the most sense to decide randomly.
+This has the additional and pleasant effect of making it so that you'll get a different listening experience each time.

 ------